-This table describes the fees and expenses that you may pay if you buy and hold S class of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold and sell S class of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

-Shareholder Fees (fees paid directly from your investment) S Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) N/A Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price or redemption proceeds, as applicable) N/A Maximum Sales Charge (Load) Imposed on Reinvested Dividends (and other Distributions) (as a percentage of offering price) N/A Redemption Fee (as a percentage of amount redeemed, if applicable) N/A Exchange Fee N/A
+Shareholder Fees (fees paid directly from your investment)

+5 Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) N/A Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price or redemption proceeds, as applicable) N/A Maximum Sales Charge (Load) Imposed on Reinvested Dividends (and other Distributions) (as a percentage of offering price) N/A Redemption Fee (as a percentage of amount redeemed, if applicable) N/A Exchange Fee N/A